CaitanyaDurley/gcp-ace/udemy/practice_test_2.md

 1. You need to scale up a VM.
     * Perform a live migration to a machine with more memory - no, live migration never changes the VM's configuration
     * Stop the VM, increase the memory, start the VM - yes, you cannot change the RAM without stopping the VM
-1. You have multiple apps running on a single GKE cluster.
-You want a single monitoring pod that sends container metrics to a third party monitoring solution.
+1. You are the cluster admin for a single GKE cluster on which multiple teams' apps run.
+You want to centralise monitoring for all teams via a single monitoring pod that sends container metrics to a third party monitoring solution.
 What is the simplest way to do this?
     * Deploy the monitoring pod in a StatefulSet - no
     * Deploy the monitoring pod in a DaemonSet - yes, a DaemonSet is deployed to every node, and container metrics can be obtained from every pod in the cluster
     * Ask developers to reference the monitoring pod in their deployments - no